raivivek/awesome-biology/README.md

 # Awesome Biology [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) [![Build Status](https://travis-ci.org/raivivek/awesome-biology.svg?branch=master)](https://travis-ci.org/raivivek/awesome-biology)

-An attempt to collect a curated list of awesome learning resources, research papers, tools and other resources related to Biology.
+Meta-collection of awesome learning resources, research papers, tools and other resources across different fields in Biology.
 This is inspired from several such lists in programming community.

 If you want to contribute to this list (please do), [send a pull request](https://github.com/raivivek/awesome-biology/compare), [open an